ibm-messaging/mqperf/index.md

 MQ V9 delivered a new AMS Quality of Protection called ‘Confidentiality’.
 A performance whitepaper has been produced that illustrates the performance profile this new mode brings by comparing it to existing AMS and non AMS scenarios.
 [AMS.pdf](./AMS.pdf)

+#### AMQP

+MQ V9.2 introduced support for using the Apache Qpid JMS API (utilising the AMQP protocol).
+Significant performance enhancements to this support were subsequently introduced in V9.3.3.
+A report showing the perfomance of Apache JMS client connectivity with MQ V.9.3.3 including a comparison to V9.3.0 is now available:

+- IBM MQ V9.3.3 for Linux (x86-64 platform) AMQP JMS Performance Report V1 : [MQ_V9.3_AMQP_Performance_Report_xLinux_v1.0.pdf](./MQ_V9.3_AMQP_Performance_Report_xLinux_v1.0.pdf)

 #### Persistent Messaging Performance

 A paper describing the best practises for persistent messaging, and illustrating the performance of some different filesytems hosting the MQ transaction log of Linux on x86 has now been released: